aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 This specification defines two new endpoints at the authorization server.
 TODO: Need to register these in the Authorization Server Metadata document too.

-* interaction endpoint
+* authorization initiation endpoint
-* challenge endpoint
+* authorization challenge endpoint

 --- back